Instructor Notes

 Instructions to give to the customers:

 Stage 1 - Waterfall Model: The attendees will break up into 4 groups - two groups assigned to each customer (you).
 You each will be given a picture of a house.
 WITHOUT SHOWING THEM THE PICTURE, you will describe the requirements for the house in the picture to them.
 Start really basic / high level / vague like customers sometimes do.
 “I want you to build me a house.”
 The attendees should then start asking you questions about the house: “How tall?
 How many windows and doors?” (etc. etc.) They have 6 minutes to gather the requirements.
 Then they aren’t allowed to talk to you again while they build the house.
-After 12 minutes of design and implementation, they show you their “completed” house.
+After their design and implementation, they show you their “completed” house.
 You provide feedback on what is wrong, what is right, etc.

 The Agile Methodology